-Notes Interviewers Twenty-five interviewers were selected from a pool of experienced CBG interviewers who had a proven track record working on other large government surveys.
-These interviewers formed the team that launched the survey in March 2018.
-Additionally, 21 interviewers joined the NZCVS team during the course of fieldwork, either from CBG's other household surveys, or via new appointments.
-The need for such a large field team was driven by the requirement to complete all fieldwork in a seven-month timeframe.
-For year two and beyond, the fieldwork will be spread over 12 months.
-General interviewer skills and training All interviewers completed the following CBG baseline training modules: • public sector surveying • maximising response rates • cultural awareness • enumeration • safety management.
-Preparatory study Prior to the face-to-face training day, interviewers completed online training modules focusing on: • purpose of the survey and use of the data • survey methodology and fieldwork procedures • survey content and areas to pay attention to • orientation of the NZCVS Sample Manager.
+Notes Interviewers orty-five interviewers were involved in delivering Cycle 2 of NZCVS.
+General interviewer skills and training Before working on the survey, all interviewers completed the following CBG baseline training modules: • public sector surveying • maximising response rates • cultural awareness • enumeration • safety management.
+Preparatory study Prior to the in-field assessment, all interviewers completed online training modules focusing on: • purpose of the survey and use of the data • survey methodology and fieldwork procedures • survey content and areas to pay attention to • orientation of the NZCVS Sample Manager.